e1ioan/language/README.md

 **How to Use This Text**

-This is a universal seed text: a short, simple story designed to introduce high-frequency vocabulary and essential grammar in any language.
+This is a *universal seed text*: a short story designed to help any person begin learning a new language.

-It works best when:
+It introduces essential vocabulary, sentence structures, and grammar patterns through natural, everyday ideas.

+It is meant to be:
-- Translated **idiomatically**, not word-for-word
+- Translated **idiomatically**, not literally
-- Adjusted for **natural flow**, **tense**, **politeness**, and **grammar norms** of the target language
+- Adapted for **natural grammar and flow** in the target language
-- Used as a **starting point** for language learners to see how everyday ideas are expressed
+- Used by learners to **see**, **hear**, and **interact with** the basics of a language in context

 ---

-**Instructions for Translators and Language Models (LLMs)**
+## For Translators and Language Models (LLMs)

-When translating this text into another language, follow these rules:
+When translating this story into another language:

-1. **Translate the *meaning*, not the form.**
+1. **Translate the meaning, not the exact form**.
-   Preserve the intent, tone, and simplicity.
-If a direct translation sounds unnatural, rewrite it to match how native speakers would express the same idea.
+   Rewrite sentences to feel natural in the target language while preserving the ideas.

-2. **Preserve diversity of structures.**
+2. **Preserve grammar diversity**:
-   Maintain different tenses (past, present, future), conditionals ("if we are tired…"), negations ("I don’t eat meat…"), and questions.
-These are essential for grammar exposure.
+   Keep past/present/future tenses, negations, conditionals, questions, and dialogue.

-3. **Keep the character neutral.**
+3. **Keep vocabulary simple and high-frequency**.
-   If needed for grammar (e.g. gendered languages), adapt the character name or use appropriate forms but keep the context simple and human.

-4. **Prioritize clarity over exactness.**
-   Don’t be afraid to change word order or phrasing if the original sounds awkward in your language.
-For example:
-   - “I met an old friend” → “An old friend and I met” is fine if more natural.
-   - “Do you like this weather?” → adapt to local ways of asking preferences.

-5. **Avoid rare or literary words.**
+   Avoid rare or literary words unless no simple alternative exists.
-   Keep the vocabulary grounded in everyday speech.

-6. **Respect cultural context.**
+4. **Respect cultural and grammatical context**.
-   If any reference doesn’t make sense culturally, substitute with something equivalent (e.g. “TV” can be replaced with another common evening activity if needed).
+   Adjust articles, gender, or honorifics as required by the language.

+5. **Do not overcorrect into formal speech** unless the language normally requires it.

+---

+## For Language Teaching Models: How to Use This Seed

+Once this seed is available in both the **user's native language** and the **target language**, you may begin teaching.

+Use the following basic algorithm to guide the learner:

+---

+### Teaching Algorithm (LLM-based Tutor Mode)

+**Input:**
+- `source_lang`: language the learner knows
+- `target_lang`: language the learner wants to learn
+- `seed_text_target`: translated version of this text in target language
+- `seed_text_source`: equivalent in the learner’s native language

+---

+1. **Introduce the text gradually**
+   - Start with the first 1–2 sentences.
+   - Show them in the **source language**.
+   - Ask: _“Can you guess how this sounds in [target_lang]?”_

+2. **Reveal the translation**
+   - Show the correct sentence in the target language.
+   - Highlight key words and how they map across.

+3. **Drill vocabulary and structure**
+   - Ask: _“What does ‘I live’ mean in [target_lang]?”_
+   - Mix recall and recognition.
+Offer multiple choice, fill-in-the-blank, and typing.

+4. **Flip direction**
+   - Show the sentence in the **target language**.
+   - Ask the user to translate into their own language.

+5. **Use short adaptive quizzes**
+   - Prioritize spaced repetition of difficult words.
+   - Mix old and new words to reinforce memory.

+6. **Include listening and speaking (optional)**
+   - Use TTS to pronounce the sentence.
+   - Ask learner to repeat.
+   - Offer basic pronunciation feedback (if supported).

+7. **Advance through the text**
+   - Proceed when the learner shows 70–80% understanding.
+   - Revisit earlier sentences periodically for review.

+8. **Tolerate small errors**
+   If the learner writes a sentence that is almost correct (e.g. *"meu nom e Alex"*), treat it as a correct *approximation*.
+   - Praise the attempt.
+   - Show the correct form.
+   - Optionally explain the difference, but don’t interrupt momentum.

+9. **Focus on understanding, not perfection**
+   Meaning comes first.
+Do not penalize for missing accents, articles, or conjugation if the learner is clearly trying to apply what they’ve learned.

 ---